 The first ascent of the Northern summit, the highest, was completed the same year, on August 20th 1882, by William Woodman Graham with the French guides Alphonse Payot and Auguste Cupelin.
 The highest peak was named Punta Graham.
 Firts ascent of South Face: M. Burgasser, R Leitz 1935, July 28th

 - Normal route - The normal route runs on the SW face.
-From Rifugio Torino you reach in about 2h: 30 the attack on the real climbing route at the base of the South wall, called Salle à Manger.
-From here you turn left on the southwest side.
-The route counts eight pitches, some sections are equipped with fixed ropes.
-The third and fourth pitches are situated close to the West edge and climb a 45 meter high slabs cut by cracks, the Placche Burgener.
+From Rifugio Torino you reach in about 2 hours and a half the Salle à Manger, near the attack of the climb.
+From the Salle à Manger you turn left to reach the start of the climb on the southwest side.
+The route counts eight pitches and some sections are equipped with fixed ropes.
+The third and fourth pitches are situated close to the West edge and climb a 45 meter high slab cut by some cracks, the Placche Burgener.
 The route has a degree of difficulty AD or D with some moves of V UIAA without use the fixed ropes.
 See here on SP the full route report: Dent du Géant SW Face (Normal route)

 - South wall, Via Burgasser TD, 6c max in free climbung, 160 m - Herbert Burgasser and Rudolf Leisz's in artificial climb July 28, 1935 - First free solo climb performed by Alexander Huber, July 29, 2006